isaksolheim/chess/core/src/me/isak/chess/model/versions/README.md

 Some pieces have one action, while others have multiple.
 An action describes how the piece moves, and the conditions that must be met to allow this movement.

 A standard rook has one action.
 It can move horizontally and vertically.
-The condition are that it continues in one direction until blocked by an obstacle.
+The conditions are that it continues in one direction until blocked by an obstacle.
 If the obstacle is a friend, it blocks further movement.
 If the obstacle is an enemy, it is included in the movement, but it can go no further.

 A standard pawn is a piece with multiple actions, because it has movements with different conditions.
 A forward move is only allowed if the square is empty, while a diagonal (attack) move is only allowed if there is an enemy occupying the square.
 These are therefore separate actions.